MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/assign-licenses-to-users.md

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

-2. On the **Active Users** page, choose the name of the user to whom you want to assign a license.
+2. On the **Active Users** page, select the name of the user to whom you want to assign a license.

-3. At the top, choose **Manage product licenses**.
+3. At the top, select **Manage product licenses**.

-4. In the user pane on the right, choose **Licenses and Apps**.
+4. In the user pane on the right, select **Licenses and Apps**.

-5. Expand the **Licenses** section, choose the boxes for the licenses that you want to assign, then choose **Save changes**.
+5. Expand the **Licenses** section, select the boxes for the licenses that you want to assign, then select **Save changes**.

 ### Use the old admin center to assign licenses to one user